Cubic threefolds moduli and the Monster group: Universal Reflection covers

 \begin{example}[The moduli space of cubic surfaces] We take for base $S$ the GIT quotient of stable cubic surfaces.
 This parametrizes all the cubic surfaces with $A_1$-singularities at worst.
 Here $D=D_\infty\subset S$ is the locus which parametrizes all the singular cubic surfaces.
 The monodromy cover over $S\ssm D$ is also known as the space of marked cubic surfaces.
 The monodromy cover of the space of semistable cubic surfaces has Galois group isomorphic to $W(E_6)$.
 One can show that its total space is simply connected and so this is universal as a reflection cover. \end{example}

 When $n$ is odd, we look at the monodromy action on $\Hl_n(X; \FF_2)$ instead, for then each $T_\delta $ acts in $\Hl_n(X; \FF_2)$ with order two.
 In that case we let our cover be given by the monodromy representation of $\Hl_n(X; \FF_2)$.
-According to Beauville \cite{beauville} (see also Randal-Williams \cite{rw}) the image of this representation is for $d$ even the full symplectic group of $\Hl_n(X; \FF_2)$ and for $d$ odd the full orthogonal group of a quadratic form $q:\Hl_n(X; \FF_2)\to \FF_2$ that has the intersection pairing as its associated bilinear form: $q(a+b)=q(a)+ q(b)+ (a\cdot b)$.
+According to Beauville \cite{beauville} (see also Randal-Williams \cite{rw}) the image of this representation is for $d$ even the full symplectic group of $\Hl_n(X; \FF_2)$ and for $d$ odd the full orthogonal group of the quadratic form $q:\Hl_n(X; \FF_2)\to \FF_2$ that takes the value one on the vanishing cycles; it has the intersection pairing as its associated bilinear form: $q(a+b)=q(a)+ q(b)+ (a\cdot b)$.

 We do not know whether for the reflection covers just constructed, the total $\hat S$ is simply connected (so that the covering in question is universal).
 Let us observe that the mod 2 monodromy cover need not be locally universal as reflection cover, the reason being that a Weyl group of type $D_\even$, $E_7$ or $E_8$ contains $-1$ and hence is not faithfully represented on the mod 2 reduction of its root lattice.
 To be precise, if $s\in S$ is such that $X_s$ has a singular point of that type, then the family cannot be locally universal at $s$.